 For the last twenty years, we have heard that a "new economy" is about to supplant the old ways of trading in material goods - an economy whose attention would be the first scarcity and the most valuable source of value (What is attention economy?).
 How does eye tracking help secure the audience's attention now that attention is the most considered commodity in this era?

 First of all, we need to know what eye tracking is and how it affects and stimulates marketing.
-From neuroscience to sociology, from software creation to ethical philosophy, a wide variety of disciplines are convened here to illuminate the economics of attention from multiple critical perspectives and eye-tracking is a well-considered necessity when studying human attention.
+From neuroscience to sociology, from software creation to ethical philosophy, a wide variety of disciplines are convened here to illuminate the economics of attention from multiple critical perspectives, and eye-tracking is a well-considered necessity when studying human attention.

-It is now easy to study compared with eye tracking how a consumer "interacts" with advertising solicitations on different screens such as laptops, screens or mobile devices (smartphone, tablet) (How To Do Usability and UX Testing for Mobile App).
-The methodology thus makes it possible to highlight the differences in perception of the communications according to the size of the screens and to adapt them if necessary.
-This will be of help in improving consumer loyalty to a brand which is the key focus of attention economy.
+It is now easy to study compared with eye tracking how a consumer "interacts" with advertising solicitations on different screens such as laptops, screens, or mobile devices (smartphone, tablet) (How To Do Usability and UX Testing for Mobile App).
+The methodology thus makes it possible to highlight the differences in perception of the communications according to the size of the screens and adapt them if necessary.
+This will be of help in improving consumer loyalty to a brand which is the key focus of the attention economy.